GavinKader/LLMs-Strategic-Reasoning/README.md

+[A] Ayala Arad and Ariel Rubinstein.
+The 11–20 Money Request Game: A Level- k Rea-453 soning Study.
+American Economic Review, 102(7):3561–3573, 2012.

-[A] Bosch-Domenech, A., Montalvo, J. G., Nagel, R., and Satorra, A. (2002).
+[B] Bosch-Domenech, A., Montalvo, J. G., Nagel, R., and Satorra, A. (2002).
 One, Two, (Three), Infinity, ...: Newspaper and Lab Beauty-Contest Experiments.
 American Economic Review, 92(5):1687–1701.

+[C] Miguel A Costa-Gomes and Vincent P Crawford.
+Cognition and Behavior in Two-Person Guessing Games: An Experimental Study.
+American Economic Review, 96(5), 2006

-[B] Grosskopf, B. and Nagel, R. (2008).
+[D] Grosskopf, B. and Nagel, R. (2008).
 The two-person beauty contest.
 Games and Economic Behavior, 62(1):93–99.

-[C] Hermes, H. and Schunk, D. (2022).
+[E] Hermes, H. and Schunk, D. (2022).
 If you could read my mind–an experimental beauty-contest game with children.
 Experimental Economics, 25(1):229–253

+[F] Rosemarie Nagel.
+Unraveling in Guessing Games: An Experimental Study.
+American Economic Review, 85(5):1313–1326, 1995